googleworkspace/chat-framework-nodejs/README.md

 ### Handling @ mentions and DM messages

 Register a message handler using `bot.message()` method.
-THe handler will be invoked for any message that @ mentions the bot or user text in a DM.
+The handler will be invoked for any message that @ mentions the bot or user text in a DM.
 For example:

 ```typescript